yuyue2013/klipper/docs/S-Curve.md

    'Connect infill lines' setting in Cura can be used when slicing models to mitigate this issue to some degree.
 When these options are enabled, slicers will generate mostly connected lines at the top, bottom and infill, preventing toolhead from stopping for most of the moves.
-This has the most positive effect if `square_corner_velocity` is set reasonably high.